FomTarro/skeletom-net/src/pages/blogs/team.report.solar.power.m-b.md

 Going back to Mega Pyroar, let us recount the positives: a **high speed stat** and the ability to **stack multipliers** in service of doing **tremendous Fire-type damage**.
 The drawback, of course, was needing to **commit the once-per-game Mega Evolution** in order to actually *materialize* any of those positives.

+With **Choice Scarf** and **maximum Speed investment**, Charizard hits a blistering **final Speed stat of 250**.
+Charizard *soars* past almost everything else in the game, and people do not expect this at all.

+This element of surprise is a fantastic weapon.
+According to the in-game stats, only **0.1% of Charizards are holding this item**, compared to **over 93% of them holding a Mega Stone**.
+Thus, when your opponent sees Charizard on team preview, they will intuitively expect that any of their Pokemon which can outpace Charizard's unboosted base-100 Speed stat will be able to threaten it before it can move.
+They will also anticpate that is will be your Mega Evolution, and thus your most valuable piece, making them index incredibly hard on taking it down.
+They will send out leads like Choice-Scarf Rotom and Mega Raichu, thinking that they can strike you first for super-effective damage.

+They are wrong.
+Prey on their conditioning and **seize the moment by inflicting a Helping-Hand-Solar-Power-Sun-Boosted Heat Wave upon them**.
+Even if you don't get a double knockout, you will have undoubtedly done severe damage to their team.
+And if they get you in exchange, well, that's fine. **You still have your Mega in the back**.

 <div class='team-individual-mon'>
     <div class='team-list-mon'>
         <img src='../pkmn/tournament-overlay/img/pkmn/poke_icon_0902_000.png'>